CanDIG/candig.github.io/README.md

 ```

 And, absent any errors you'll be able to view the website at `http://localhost:4000`.
 As you edit files, jekyll will re-build periodicially for frequent updates.
-The generate
+The generated
-pages are in the `_site` directory if you want to directly view the files generated.
+pages are in the `_site` directory if you want to directly view the outputs.

-Commits will trigger travis deployments here to Github Pages (https://candig.github.io/)
+Commits will trigger updates to our Github Pages (https://candig.github.io/), sometimes after
-and then push to our AWS-powered site (https://www.distributedgenomics.ca).
+a short delay (seconds to minutes), and then travis will deploy to our AWS-powered site
+(https://www.distributedgenomics.ca) after a longer delay (many minutes).
 Please feel
 free to make obvious fixes directly with commits; for any more substantial changes, make
 a PR and request a review